utat-ss/HERON-pay/Documentation/new_member_intro.md

 ### Soldering Iron
 * Used to form strong electrical connections between components on PCBs or protoboards

 ## Microcontrollers
-A microcontroller is a processing unit, like the brain of a board or circuit.
+A microcontroller is a processing unit, like the brain of a circuit.

-### Arduino
-Arduino is an open-source platform of microcontrollers, which we use to test components and code quickly.
-It is faster to write and upload code to test individual components than using the main AVR microcontroller.
-Arduino also has more built-in code which is easier to get individual components tested.
-It is programmed using a slightly modified version of the C++ language.

 ### AVR/ATmega32M1
-Our subsystem's components are controlled by the ATmega32M1 microcontroller on the satellite.
+Our subsystem's components will be controlled by the ATmega32M1 microcontroller on the satellite, part of the AVR family of microcontrollers.
 It is programmed in the C language, and you will need to install the AVR software to compile and upload code to it (which we will help you to get set up).

+### Arduino
+Arduino is an open-source platform of microcontrollers, which we sometimes use to test components quickly.
+Since Arduino has more built-in code libraries, it is faster to write and upload code to test individual components than using the AVR microcontroller.
+Arduino is programmed using a slightly modified version of the C++ language.